 When we don’t sleep, we experience changes in our overall health and wellbeing.
 I think we all already know this.
 But did you know that just going into and through menopause, means that our changing oestrogen levels interfere with our sleep quality and quantity as well.
 If we aren’t sleeping between the hours of 2-5am, then we aren’t getting our precious deep, recovery sleep.
 The body needs sleep as much as it needs awake time and the reason for this, is that when we sleep we heal our immune system as well as our heart.

 When women come onto the MyMT™ programmes, the very first module they listen to is how to sleep all night.
 It’s the foundation of turning around our symptoms in menopause.
 Sharing knowledge about our menopause transition is what I’m so passionate about and having a room-full of mid-life women to talk to fills me with gratitude.
 And how cool was it that Isobel and Helene were there with me too?
-Both are on the MyMT™ programmes and it’s such a privilege to have them come along and for me to meet them in person.
+Both have been on the MyMT™ programmes and it was such a privilege to have them come along and for me to meet them in person.
 When Isobel said she was still struggling a bit with her sleep, I knew she was listening when I spoke about how our geographical location is often against us when we go into menopause.
 It’s the same for women living in the deep-south of New Zealand – they have longer evenings in summer too.